Back to the homeschooling grindstone already? Ay yi yi! Doesn’t it feel too soon?

 - Resist the urge to make this more complicated than it needs to be.
 I use colored pens, but it’s just for fun- not for color coding.
 You want to remove as many barriers as possible to making this tool do the thing it’s supposed to do.
 Simple is always better.

 - Keep them handy.
 These spiral notebooks go in a basket on our kitchen counter.
 The kids take them out, use them, and put them back.
 They don’t disappear into the school bins or backpacks or any such nonsense.
 They need to be handy, visible, and always in the same place.

 - Use the last 10 pages or so for a booklist.
 Have you been meaning to print out a booklist form for your kids to record their personal reading on this year?
 Me too.
 Why I can’t ever manage to keep enough of those around (or keep track of them when I do) is beyond me, but it’s always the case.

 I put a post it flag marking the last ten pages or so of the spiral notebook, and the kids have been instructed to write the book title, author, and # pages of each book they read on their own.
 At the end of the year, I’ll make transcribing this onto the computer a keyboarding assignment for one of my young typists.

 Give it a try!

 (Want to see these spiral notebooks in action?
-I did a whole Periscope show on what they look like in our homeschool right now!)
+I did Here’s a video where I show what they look like in our homeschool.)

 So if you’re feeling a bit over-your-head as you hit the books once again, grab a spiral notebook and see if this super-simple system might see you through the dark winter months.